 After graduation, services vary depending upon the student's individual goals and needs, however, the focus remains on acquiring the skills necessary to get a job, job development, job placement, and follow-up.

-What is available for students with significant disabilities who will not be going on to post-secondary training or the military?
+What is available for students with significant disabilities who will not go on to post-secondary training or the military?

 The Community Based Work Transition Program is a jointly funded program between the Office of Vocational Rehabilitation and a number of school districts in the state.